getgud-io/cpp-getgud-sdk/README.md

   An example of a Match is a single CS:GO round inside the game.
   ```

-* `Action` represents an in-match activity.
-We collect six different action types which are common to all first person shooter gamnes, these are:
+* `Action` represents an in-match activity that is associated with a player.
+We collect six different action types which are common to all first person shooter gamnes:

 1. `Spwan` - Whenever a player appears or reappears in-match, on the map.
 2. `Death` - A death of a player.
 3. `Position` - player position change (including looking direction).
 128 tick sensitive.